 134 miles coast to coast

-Length: 9 miles, 14.4 kmThe start/finish of the route is marked by a seat made from Scottish oak and a circular stone plinth with engraved footprints and a John Muir quote.
+Length: 9 miles, 14.4 kmThe start/finish of the route is marked by a circular stone plinth with engraved footprints and a white stone bench with John Muir quotes, located on Helensburgh's waterfront near the pier.
 Starting out from this seaside holiday town is a treat.

 Length: 18.5 miles, 29.6 kmMake your way through Balloch Castle Country Park taking in the fantastic views from the shores of Loch Lomond.
 The walking route then takes you over the Kilpatrick Hills giving an upland experience and real sense of wildness.